GenericMappingTools/pygmt/README.md

 fig.show()
 ```

-You should see a global map with land and water masses colored in tan and lightblue, respectively, with the
+You should see a global map with land and water masses colored in tan and lightblue, respectively.
+On top,
-semi-transparent text "PyGMT" on top.
+there should be the semi-transparent text "PyGMT".
 For more examples, please have a look at the
 [Gallery](https://www.pygmt.org/latest/gallery/index.html) and
 [Tutorials](https://www.pygmt.org/latest/tutorials/index.html).